-Endangered or critically endangered species have to be relocated to areas where they can thrive and survive.
-A good indicator of these areas is through the Red List.
+Endangered or critically endangered species must be relocated to areas where they can thrive and survive.
+A good indicator of these areas is the Red List.
 The list has all the essential information and criteria that the conservation sites need.

 Some projects can have adverse consequences on particular species or their habitats.
-The thoroughly researched information from seasoned conservationists in the IUCN quickly point this out to prevent causing harm.
+The thoroughly researched information from seasoned conservationists in the IUCN quickly points this out to prevent causing harm.

 The IUCN Red List is used in site rehabilitation planning and biodiversity management.
 The IUCN explores all the possibilities that can help reduce any negative impacts on biodiversity, fostering sustainable production.

-The mining, petrochemical, and aggregate sectors all benefit from the wealth of information on the Red List about the distribution and conservation statuses of various species.
+The mining, petrochemical, and aggregate sectors benefit from the wealth of information on the Red List about various species’ distribution and conservation statuses.

 The IUCN updates information on the Red List.
-Species that have increased in the risk of extinction, those that are no longer threatened or endangered and newly threatened species.
+Species that have increased the risk of extinction are no longer threatened or endangered and are newly threatened species.

 The new information evokes interest from the media.
-Many articles are written and posted on the internet, with information printed in newspapers and discussed on radio and TV.
-This greatly raises public awareness on the status of different species and the environmental threats they are facing.
+Many articles are written and posted online, with information printed in newspapers and discussed on radio and TV.
+This dramatically raises public awareness of the status of different species and the environmental threats they face.

-The IUCN Red List website is used by students and teachers all over the world for their projects and classwork.
+Students and teachers use the IUCN Red List website worldwide for their projects and classwork.

 Contributes to Human Health and Livelihood

-The IUCN Red List is not a simple list.
+The IUCN Red List is not simple.
 It has crucial information for the health and existence of human beings.
-Researchers in the health sector will investigate the distribution of species, most concentrating on those that are suspected or known carriers of diseases.
+Researchers in the health sector will investigate the distribution of species, most concentrating on suspected or known carriers of diseases.

-Without measures and solutions put in place, such species can easily infect humans or domestic animals with life-threatening illnesses.
+Without measures and solutions, such species can easily infect humans or domestic animals with life-threatening illnesses.